 But the ring shout itself traces its beginnings back to the trials and tribulations of slavery.
 Its roots stretch further still to Africa.

 It emerged out of necessity, an effort to hold on to traditional ways while clinging to hope for better things to come.
 It was a merger of present and past, from new Christian teachings to old spiritual ways; the new and old languages blended into a distinct Gullah Geechee dialect that is still evident in the lyrics.

 The songs speak of deliverance from bondage or the promise of going to a heavenly reward.
 The rhythms, cadence and movements are purely African.

-The counterclockwise movements of the performers is likely a nod to African spiritual traditions in which the patterns birth, life, death and rebirth mirror the movements of the sun.
+The counterclockwise movements of the performers is likely a nod to African spiritual traditions in which the patterns of birth, life, death and rebirth mirror the movements of the sun.
 The stick that keeps time in the ring shout may well have been an adaptation to new realities.
-Traditional musical instruments, drums especially, were discouraged and even forbidden on some plantation going back to a slave revolt in the mid 1700s.
+Traditional musical instruments, drums especially, were discouraged and even forbidden on some plantations going back to a slave revolt in the mid 1700s.

 “Due to the role of drums in signaling the Stono Rebellion in 1739, slave owners and state governments tried to prevent slaves from making or playing musical instruments,” according to the educational website, Boundless US History.

 Also, the ring-shout performers do not dance, no matter how much it may appear otherwise.
 Keeping to the religious strictures against dancing in the earliest days of enslavement, the fluid movements are more accurately a kind of shuffle.

 With emancipation after the Civil War, newly freedmen and freedwomen along the Georgia coast settled in isolated coastal communities.
 Self-reliant, resourceful and fiercely independent, they held on to their traditions with little outside influence.
 In the community of Briar Patch, this included the musical tradition of the ring shout.